Introduction

 gsapi_exit(instance)

-Returns a successful exit code 0
+Returns a successful exit code 0, or raises a GSError exception on error.

 Exit the interpreter.
 This must be called on shutdown if gsapi_init_with_args has been called, and just before gsapi_delete_instance.